bengal-social/megalodon/README.md

-# Forked Mastodon for Android
+# Mastodon for Android Fork

-This is the repository for an officially forked Android app for Mastodon.

-Learn more about the official app in the [blog post](https://blog.joinmastodon.org/2022/02/official-mastodon-for-android-app-is-coming-soon/).

 ## Changes